AAA Magazines

 In Japan, ikigai is defined as a lifestyle devoted to one’s passion.
 To Taka Ino, who was born and raised in the city of Nomi on Honshu island, tea is ikigai.
 “Farming tea with natural methods, brewing it, and drinking and sharing it bring me peace and joy,” he says.
 “I sip a cup of tea at least 5 times every day; it’s both calming and rejuvenating.”

-Ino and his wife, Kimberly, started Mauna Kea Tea in 2005.
+Ino and his wife, Kimberly, started their company in 2005.
 Today, 10,000 tea plants flourish on 2 of their 5 acres.
 With the help of their 3 children, they’re growing green tea, processing it, and selling it on its own and as blends with ginger, turmeric, coconut, cinnamon, and black pepper.

 4. Bird and Bee Hawai‘i, Honoka‘a

-On the 2-hour tour, participants learn about the history of beekeeping, bees’ life cycle, various types of hives and honey, and more.
-The highlight for most guests is donning protective bee suits to examine a hive and taste honey right from the comb.
+On the tour, participants learn about the basics of beekeeping and how to keep honeybees in Hawai‘i.
+The highlight for most guests is donning protective bee suits to examine a hive and taste honey.
+Sometimes it’s from the comb, sometimes not.

 “Appreciation of honeybees often brings people closer to their environment,” Collins says.
 “Bird and Bee Hawai‘i is part of a movement to restore, renew, and support local food production and education, and I’m eager to see where the path takes us.”